aswinmohanme/blog/priv/content/posts/2023/06-02-phoenix-context-design.md

 Your application changes and evolves with time, and your codebase needs to support the changes as well.
 Contexts encapsulate the changes so it can be changed only once.
 Having a codebase that mirrors your business rules would keep the complexity in check.

 ## Rules for Contexts
 These are the guidelines that I keep in mind when I am working on my Elixir and Phoenix apps.
 True to the words these are just guidelines so keep that in mind when you are working with this.
 It's up to you to know when to use this and when to not use this.
-But in my case 90% of my usecases have been covered by these that I do not deviate far from this.
+But in my case 90% of my usecases have been covered by these that I do not deviate often.

-Rather than deciding everytime where each piece of code goes, I follow a set of guidelines that help me take decisions and make the process of program construction easier.

 ### Start with the Data Layer
 Each Schema should be it's own Model.
 This is the lowest layer of the application.
 This is the layer of the changeset.
 This is the layer where you directly manipualate the changeset, setup validations and setup other changesets.
 The only exception to these are manipulating associations as a whole which can be managed in the Secondary Context of the primary context.